-All the participants must be at least 18 years of age at the time of submission.
+All participants must be at least 18 years old at the time of submission.

 Can I send my submission by email?

-We do not accept entries by email as an alternative to digital uploading.
-Please register on picter.com and upload your entries online.
+We do not accept entries by email.
+Please register on picter.com and upload your entries online through this site.

 Can I submit video stills or installation shots with my submission?

-Yes, you can submit video stills and/or installation shots as part of the images for a series.
-Make sure to explain that these are stills from a video or installation shots in the series description.
-It's not possible to upload the video itself, but in both cases you may provide a link in the description.
+Yes, you can submit video stills or installation footage as part of the proposal.
+Make sure to explain this in the project description.
+It is not possible to upload the video file, but you can provide a link in the description itself.

 My work has been awarded in other competitions.
 Can I still submit them?